thomasWeise/oa/structure/searchSpace/README.md

 We have already seen that there are several constraints that apply to the Gantt charts.
 For every problem instance, different solutions may be feasible.
 Besides the constraints, the space of Gantt charts also looks kind of unordered, unstructured, and messy.
+Actually, many data structures that represent real-world objects with their features, be it Gantt charts, construction plans of airplane wings, or plans for electronic circuits are specialized and do not lend them themselves to be directly processed by general algorithms.
 It would be nice to have a compact, clear, and easy-to-understand representation of the candidate solutions.